Chemical oxygen generator: In commercial airliners

 Commercial aircraft provide emergency oxygen to passengers to protect them in case of loss of cabin pressure.
 Chemical oxygen generators are not used for the cockpit crew, who are typically supplied using compressed oxygen cylinders, also known as oxygen bottles.
-In narrow body airliners, for each row of seats there were overhead oxygen masks and oxygen generators.
-In some wide-body airliners, such as the DC-10 and IL-96, the oxygen generators and oxygen masks are mounted in the top portion of the seat backs, since the ceiling is too high above the passengers.
-If a decompression occurred, the panels were opened either by an automatic pressure switch or by a manual switch, and the masks are released.
-When the passengers pull down on the mask they removed the retaining pins and triggered the production of oxygen.
+In narrow body airliners, overhead oxygen masks and oxygen generators are provided for each row of seats.
+In some wide-body airliners, such as the DC-10 and IL-96, oxygen generators and oxygen masks are mounted in the top portion of the seat backs, due to the increased ceiling height.
+If a decompression occurs, access panels are opened either by an automatic pressure switch or by a manual switch, and the masks are released.
+When passengers pull down on the mask, they remove the retaining pins and trigger the production of oxygen.

 The oxidizer core is sodium chlorate (NaClO_{3}), which is mixed with less than 5 percent barium peroxide (BaO_{2}) and less than 1 percent potassium perchlorate (KClO_{4}).
 The explosives in the percussion cap are a lead styphnate and tetrazene explosive mixture.
-The chemical reaction is exothermic and the exterior temperature of the generator will reach 260 °C. It will produce oxygen for 12 to 22 minutes.
-The two-mask generator is approximately 63 mm in diameter and 223 mm long.
-The three-mask generator is approximately 70 mm in diameter and 250 mm long.
+The chemical reaction is exothermic and the exterior temperature of the generator will reach 260 °C. It will produce oxygen for a minimum of 15 minutes.
+A two-mask generator is approximately 63 mm in diameter and 223 mm long.
+A three-mask generator is approximately 70 mm in diameter and 250 mm long.

 On May 11, 1996, accidental activation of improperly shipped expired generators, mistakenly labeled as empty "oxy canisters", caused the ValuJet Flight 592 crash, killing all on board.
-An ATA DC-10, Flight 131, was also destroyed while parked at O'Hare Airport, on August 10, 1986.
+On August 10, 1986, an ATA DC-10, Flight 131, was destroyed while parked at O'Hare Airport.
 The cause was the accidental activation of an oxygen generator, contained in the back of a broken DC-10 seat, being shipped in the cargo compartment to a repair station.
-There were no fatalities or injuries because the plane contained no passengers when the fire broke out.
+There were no fatalities or injuries as the plane contained no passengers when the fire broke out.